FraPagano/Monza-Circuit-Mobile-Robot-Simulator-/README.md

 ### Possible Improvements
 --------------------------------
 A possible improvement that can be implemented is certainly to avoid bumping the robot into the wall when we increase its speed a lot.
 Some controls were implemented such as the computation of the minimum distance in the  front left & right direction span.
-Nevertheless I measured that with a 3.5 times greater velocity than the default velocity the robot bumps into the wall.
+Nevertheless I measured that with a 3.5 times greater velocity than the default velocity the robot still bumps into the wall.